 Cloudways Look and Feel

 As I noted in the ServerPilot Review, ServerPilot mimics the looks of DigitalOcean.
-One of the big difference which I noticed about Cloudways is its uniqueness in how things are laid-out.
-Cloudways offers user-friendly interface that does not hold any similarities with DigitalOcean whatsoever.
+One of the big differences which I noticed about Cloudways is its uniqueness in how things are laid out.
+Cloudways offers a user-friendly interface that does not hold any similarities with DigitalOcean whatsoever.